Continuous Enrollment Requirement

 - Names of potential Whiting School of Engineering advisors

-- Letter of support from the selected (non-JHU) co-advisor/employer
+- Letter of support (indicating full financial support as well) from the selected (non-JHU) co-advisor/employer

 - Co-advisor’s resume or CV